Nets make Jacque Vaughn coach, decide against Udoka pursuit

 “Like all other searches, all I can tell you is there was an exhaustive search and we went through candidates and we’ll leave it at that,” Marks said.

-Irving will serve the fourth game of what will be at least a five-game suspension without pay on Wednesday that the team gave him for refusing to say he had no antisemitic beliefs.
+Irving served the fourth game of what will be at least a five-game suspension without pay on Wednesday that the team gave him for refusing to say he had no antisemitic beliefs.
 There were a group of protesters outside Barclays Center chanting about the time Marks was speaking.

 “I thought in the capacity that I was serving it wasn’t my place to,” Vaughn said.
 “I’ve always understood my boundaries as an assistant coach.
 That could change going forward in the position that I’m in now.”